I'm On: I'm On 2.0

 A remix of the song leaked on the internet on February 3, 2012.
 The song features an updated but similar instrumentals.
 It features artists Big K.R.I.T., Mark Morrison, Jadakiss, J. Cole, Kendrick Lamar, B.o.B, Tyga, Gudda Gudda and Bun B. The remix samples the song "Return of the Mack" by Mark Morrison.
 A video was released in May 2012 for the remix.
 It featured cameos from many rappers including T.I., Wiz Khalifa, Juelz Santana, Ludacris, Meek Mill, Future, Ace Hood, DJ Drama, Gucci Mane, Shawty Lo, Wale, Paul Wall, Z-Ro, Styles P, Cee-Lo Green, Iggy Azalea, 2 Chainz and many others.
 The record was cited by media as one of the biggest collaborations ever, and the biggest rap video of 2012.
 MTV's RapFix announced that the video was MTV's Jam of the Week on the week it was released.

 I'm On 3.0

-I'm On 3.0 was released on June 23, 2017 and featured T.I., Dave East, Tee Grizzley, Royce Da 5'9", Curren$Y, Dram, Snoop Dogg, Fabolous, Rick Ross, Chamillionaire, G-Eazy, Styles P, E-40, Mark Morrison & Gary Clark Jr. A music video was released in January 2019.
+"I'm On 3.0" was released on June 23, 2017 and featured T.I., Dave East, Tee Grizzley, Royce da 5'9", Currensy, DRAM, Snoop Dogg, Fabolous, Rick Ross, Chamillionaire, G-Eazy, Styles P, E-40, Mark Morrison (who previously appeared on the second entry in the series) & Gary Clark Jr. A music video was released in January 2019.

+I'm On 4.0

+"I'm On 4.0" is the most recent entry in the "I'm On" series, releasing on the 3rd of January, 2025.
+The song features Busta Rhymes, Ty Dolla Sign, Jeezy, DMX, Jay Rock, Joyner Lucas, Method Man, D Smoke, Chance the Rapper, G Herbo, and Mark Morrison (who previously appeared on the second and third entries in the series).
+Jay Rock's former Black Hippy groupmate Kendrick Lamar previously appeared in the second entry in the series.